ToxaGeek/laravel-front-end-package/README.md

-"# Laravel front-end package.json for Lumen"
+# Laravel front-end package.json for Lumen

 taken from Laravel 5.7